 - Broad-winged Hawks: May 1-10 (3,000-4,000/day)

 - Sharp-shinned Hawks: April 10-20 (up to 450/day)

-Another spring advantage?
-GREAT looks!
+Another spring advantage is GREAT looks!
 The cold ground doesn’t promote the development of huge thermals, so the birds are generally much lower, riding updrafts along the ridge instead.
 The ground doesn’t warm up until late May, so until then the birds will be quite low.
 Previous counters have reported Bald Eagles within 40 feet of them, riding the updrafts along the ridges!

 Image Credits: Andrew Longtin